PixarAnimationStudios/OpenSubdiv/documentation/compatibility.rst

 Other Differences
 +++++++++++++++++

-Additional differences can occur due to the differing implementations of the feature sets.
-While RenderMan and OpenSubdiv may have shared the Hbr implementation at one point, even if OpenSubdiv were to make corrections to Hbr, they would not necessarily be picked up in RenderMan until it adopted the same version.
-Some issues discovered in Hbr are not easily fixed, and so while OpenSubdiv 3.0 corrects those issues in its new implementation, it does not correct the Hbr implementation.
+Some differences can occur due to the differing implementations of the feature sets.
+Additionally, OpenSubdiv 3.0's implementation fixes some issues discovered in Hbr.

 **Smooth Face-Varying Interpolation with Creasing**